 - Video or computer games, game boys help with imagination and social skills if it involves other people.
 It also encourages them to compete and do better than their previous score

-This is a great age to start involving kids in normal household duties as well .
-Helping in the kitchen with simple duties like putting plates on the table, helping with baking and helping around the house with simple chores encourages to bond with parents and helps them feel loved and gives them a sense of responsibility.
+This is a great age to start involving kids in normal household duties as well.
+Helping in the kitchen with simple duties like putting plates on the table, helping with baking, and helping around the house with simple chores encourages them to bond with parents and helps them feel loved, and gives them a sense of responsibility.

 8 years and up

-By this age most children develop a passion and may become collectors ( like collecting shells, rocks etc) .
-They also love outdoor sports and activities and start developing adult like interests and hobbies which shows their own personality .
+By this age, most children develop a passion and may become collectors ( like collecting shells, rocks, etc).
+They also love outdoor sports and activities and start developing adult-like interests and hobbies which show their own personality.

-Girls may still love crafts and writing in diaries .
-Reading may also feature as a favourite and there is always time for dress up and pretend play , music and dancing !
+Girls may still love crafts and writing in diaries.
+Reading may also feature as a favorite and there is always time for dress-up and pretend play, music, and dancing!

 - Computer and video games